Dating Someone With Depression: 23 Tips From a Therapist

 Bottom Line

-Depression robs people of many of the daily joys that we often take for granted.
-As the symptoms of depression wax and wane, they can create a great deal of stress on a relationship.
+Depression robs people of many of the daily joys that we often take for granted, and recognizing depression symptoms is crucial in managing its impact on relationships.
+As the depressive symptoms wax and wane, they can create a great deal of stress on a relationship.
 Doing your best to learn how depression feels, communicating with your partner, and approaching your partner’s struggles with compassion are excellent strategies for managing this challenging disease.
 You can’t fix your partner’s depression or take away their pain, but you can offer an empathetic ear and emotional support.
 If you feel overwhelmed or concerned about your partner’s wellbeing, don’t hesitate to reach out for professional help.

 Sources